The latest news from the Casino world!

 What is a loot box?

-The principle is based on a collection and randomness mechanic, encouraging players to multiply draws to obtain rare or powerful items.
-Very popular in mobile and free-to-play games, the Gacha model is often compared to loot boxes and can be addictive due to its system similar to gambling.
+The principle is based on a combination of collecting and randomness, encouraging players to make multiple draws to obtain rare or powerful items.
+Highly popular in mobile and free-to-play games, the gacha model is often compared to loot boxes and can be addictive due to its system resembling a game of chance

 Which popular games are banned in Belgium?